 I take teriflunomide.
 Can it make it harder for me to get pregnant?

-People eliminate medication at different rates.
-In healthy adults, it takes up to four months after stopping for most of the teriflunomide to be gone from the body.
-However, not everyone is the same and it could take up to 2 years for some people to clear this medication from their body.
-There are treatments to help the body clear this medication faster, if needed.
-These can be discussed with your healthcare provider if there is a concern for you.
-If you are trying to become pregnant, it has been recommended that you wait to get pregnant until AFTER a blood test shows teriflunomide is completely out of your blood.
+The time it takes the body to metabolize (to process) medication is not the same for everyone.
+In healthy non-pregnant adults, it takes up to four months after stopping teriflunomide for most of the medication to be gone from the body.
+It could take up to 2 years for some people to clear this medication from their body.
+There are treatments to help the body clear this medication faster.
+Talk with your healthcare provider if there is a concern for you.

 Does taking teriflunomide increase the chance of birth defects?